 The best performance of the SMS EasyReader&Printer app and website is on the devices with big screens, such as laptops, PC, tablets.

 SMS EasyReader&Printer supports:

-All smartphones with Windows Phone OS and Android OS » Microsoft Lumia • Nokia Lumia • HTC Desire • HTC One • Samsung Galaxy • Sony Xperia • LG G • LG Nexus • Motorola Moto G • Huawei P • Huawei Honor • Lenovo Vibe • Lenovo A • Acer Liquid • Acer Iconia • Asus Zenfone • Alcatel Flash • Alcatel Idol • Alcatel Pop • Alcatel Pixi • ZTE Blade • ZTE Nubia • ZTE Axon • Gigabyte Gsmart and other.
+All smartphones with Android OS and Windows Phone OS » Microsoft Lumia • Nokia Lumia • HTC Desire • HTC One • Samsung Galaxy • Sony Xperia • LG G • LG Nexus • Motorola Moto G • Huawei P • Huawei Honor • Lenovo Vibe • Lenovo A • Acer Liquid • Acer Iconia • Asus Zenfone • Alcatel Flash • Alcatel Idol • Alcatel Pop • Alcatel Pixi • ZTE Blade • ZTE Nubia • ZTE Axon • Gigabyte Gsmart and other.

 All iPhones with iOS » 3G/3GS • 4/4S • 5/5C/5S • 6/6 Plus/6S/6S Plus • 7/7 Plus and other.